New year brings record cold across US

 If the present forecast holds, this will be the third-coldest New Year's Eve ball drop in New York's Times Square since the event started in 1907.
 The expected low will be 9 degrees, with a wind chill of as much as minus 10 degrees, forecasters say.

+But authorities said they don't expect the frigid temperatures to cool revelers' spirits.

-Never mind, says New York Police Commissioner James O'Neill.
-"There's a lot of brave people in New York City and the United States," O'Neill told reporters this week.
-"So, I'm sure there'll still be millions of people in Times Square no matter how cold it gets."
+"There's a lot of brave people in New York City and the United States," New York Police Commissioner James O'Neill told reporters this week.
+"So, I'm sure there'll still be millions of people in Times Square, no matter how cold it gets."

+With hours to go before Sunday's ball drop, brothers Austin and Cal Adomitis looked like they were ready to hit the slopes as they waited in Times Square, wearing ski goggles as they prepared to welcome 2018.

+"I just thought it would be a good idea to keep my eyes from freezing," said 18-year-old Cal, who traveled to New York from Pittsburgh to spend the holiday with his brother.

+That's on top of record lows set late last week, from Danville, Virginia, to Augusta, Maine.

+From Hettinger, North Dakota -- where it was minus 37 degrees Sunday morning -- and the Adirondacks of New York down to the very southern tip of Texas, more than 150 million people were under wind chill alerts in the United States on Sunday morning, more than double Saturday's 70 million.

-Of the lower 48 states, only 10 aren't under a wind chill alert, and only two of those are east of the Rocky Mountains -- Florida and South Carolina.
+Of the lower 48 states, only 10 weren't under a wind chill alert, and only two of those are east of the Rocky Mountains: Florida and South Carolina.

 Southern regions unused to such temperatures could see some icy roads as an early morning hard freeze follows rain.

-"it's going to be extra bad in the South, where they are not used to dealing with it," said CNN meteorologist Allison Chinchar.
+"It's going to be extra bad in the South, where they are not used to dealing with it," said CNN meteorologist Allison Chinchar.

-Brownsville, Texas, on the southern border with Mexico could see wind chill in the 20s.
+Brownsville, Texas, on the southern border with Mexico, could see wind chill in the 20s.

 In Atlanta, which holds an annual Peach Drop, temperatures are predicted to dip to 22 degrees.